CIRC 2023 Summer Competition Tasks

 - All panels have an accelerometer which will reset the panel if excessive movement greater than approximately 2g or 100N force is measured.

-- System Monitor Panel
+- System Monitor Panel (Part of the Fuel Control Panel)

 - A 200x100mm display to show the current system status and provide instructions for proper operation of the other panels.